-I am currently working as a postdoc with Prof Deborah Lupton (UNSW) and Prof Mike Michael (Exeter) on the project ‘Living with Personal Data: Australians’ Understandings and Practices‘ (DP190100959).
-The project takes a sociological approach to exploring how Australians in various social groups make sense of and ‘live with’ their personal digital data – the digitised information generated when they go online, use mobile devices and apps, smart home technologies or move around in public spaces embedded with digital sensors.
-We are using innovative methods to explore people’s understandings of and engagements with their personal data and data futures.
+“Living with Personal Data: Australians’ Understandings and Practices” (DP190100959) takes a sociological approach to exploring how Australians in various social groups make sense of and ‘live with’ their personal digital data – the digitised information generated when they go online, use mobile devices and apps, smart home technologies or move around in public spaces embedded with digital sensors.
+Led by Prof Deborah Lupton (UNSW) and Prof Mike Michael (Exeter), this project uses innovative methods including virtual ethnographic home visits, mapping and speculative/creative writing prompts to explore people’s understandings of and engagements with their personal data and data futures.

 Queering the Map

-Focusing on relationships between design, space and storytelling, this project explores peoples’ experiences with Queering the Map, a micro-storytelling, map-based website featuring community-generated content.
-QTM is a design platform where individuals anonymously geolocate their experiences, memories and histories on an online global map.
-Working with Dr Emma Kirby, Dr Brady Robards, Dr Brendan Churchill and QTM founder Lucas LaRochelle, this project seeks to analyse the stories and the ways people make (queer) sense and meaning with the site.
+Focusing on cartographic archiving and participatory crowdsourcing, the “Mapping Queer Histories, Designing Queer Community: A sociological study of Queering the Map” project explores peoples’ experiences with Queering the Map, a micro-storytelling map-based website.
+QTM is a platform where individuals anonymously geolocate their queer experiences, memories and histories on an online global map.
+Working with Dr Emma Kirby, Dr Brady Robards, Dr Brendan Churchill and QTM founder Lucas LaRochelle, this project uses innovative online video interviews and thematic analysis of QTM contributions to analyse the ways people make (queer) sense and meaning with the site.